Nullcorps/bitcoin-payme/README.md

 er - I guess that's about it for the moment.
 Will be working on the "what happens when we run short of addresses" thing soon :)

+You can see how this page looks in practice here: https://swpay.me/donate/ (payments will go towards supporting the project)

 TODO:
 =============================
 - something to refill addresses once running low
 - implement the blockstream api for balances too!
 - customisable footer message
-- settings file perhaps? somethign a bit more elegant than a bunch of textfiles
+- settings file perhaps? something a bit more elegant than a bunch of textfiles

 Setup: